-I don’t know about you, that feeling good about what I eat makes it taste a whole lot better!
+I don’t know about you, but that feeling good about what I eat makes it taste a whole lot better!

 So much goodness in one little snack!

-- Purple sweet potatoes are low moisture, and somewhat brittle, and make the prettiest chips you’ll ever see.
+- Purple sweet potatoes are low moisture and somewhat brittle and make the prettiest chips you’ll ever see.

 - White sweet potatoes are perfect for your kids who think they won’t like sweet potatoes – their resemblance to regular potato chips will help convince them to give your chips a try.
-They’re taste and texture is also the most like irish potatoes as well.
+Their taste and texture is also the most like Irish potatoes as well.
 Other than making chips, my favorite thing to do with white sweet potatoes besides, well, everything, is making thyme roasted sweet potatoes.

-In these pictures, you can see that I mixed the purple and white sweet potatoes that my husband grew, with the orange sweet potatoes that my mother-in-law picked up at the farmer’s market.
+In these pictures, you can see that I mixed the purple and white sweet potatoes that my husband grew with the orange sweet potatoes that my mother-in-law picked up at the farmer’s market.

 They were too pretty not to!

 Okay, so let’s get down to business and make these chips!

 How To Make Sweet Potato Chips